-Stellar Quines is a proud member of a new consortium of leading UK theatres and arts organisations, unprecedented both in scale and reach across the performing arts, who are committed to work together to back and support PIPA’s mission.
+Stellar Quines was a proud member of the original consortium of 18 leading UK theatres and arts organisations, unprecedented both in scale and reach across the performing arts, who committed to work together to back and support PIPA’s mission.
+We continue to support Parents and Carers in Performing Arts as they become a company [Sept 2017] and in leading the field in news ways of working.

-Led by The Old Vic, the consortium brings together a collaborative network of theatre industry bodies and unions including:
+Led by The Old Vic, the original consortium brought together a collaborative network of theatre industry bodies and unions including:

 UK Theatre, ITC, One Dance UK, Equity, Spotlight, Actors’ Children’s Trust, Family Arts Campaign as well as Donmar Warehouse, Birmingham Repertory Theatre, Mercury Theatre Colchester, Dundee Rep Theatre, Hull Truck Theatre, Belgrade Theatre Coventry, Stellar Quines Theatre Company, National Theatre Scotland and English Touring Theatre.